gourab-sar/C-elegans-synchronization/README.md

 - `Find_Hopf_Bifurcation_Stepper.m` - Sets up the Hopf bifurcation method
 - `Run_Model.m` - Sets up the Euler-Maruyama integration method.
 Change step size, noise amplitude, initial conditions, specifications about data to be stored here.
 - `Threshold_Voltage.m` - Calculates the threshold voltages of the neurons.

+### Supporting functions for the Weighted Stochastic Block Model (WSBM) method
+- `Adj2Edg.m`, `biwsbm.m`, `calc_logEvidence.m`, `Edg2Adj.m`, `setup_distr.m`, `wsbm.m`
+We refer the readers to [The Weighted Stochastic Block Model](https://aaronclauset.github.io/wsbm/) by Aaron Clauset for the documentation and proper implementation of WSBM

+### Supporting functions for the generalized Louvain method
+- `genlouvain.m`, `iterated_genlouvain.m`
+We refer the readers to [A generalized Louvain method for community detection implemented in MATLAB](https://github.com/GenLouvain/GenLouvain) for the documentation and proper implementation of the generalized Louvain method